-It was developed during 2009 through a process of consultation amongst staff and Governors and updated in 2014, 2016, 2018, 2020 and 2023.
+It was developed during 2009 through a process of consultation amongst staff and Governors and updated in 2014, 2016, 2018, 2020, 2023 and 2024.

-It will be reviewed in 2025.
+It will be reviewed in 2026.

 It is our policy that all children should wear school uniform when attending school, or when in participating in a school-organised event outside normal school hours.
 We provide a complete list of the items needed for school uniform in our school prospectus.
+Uniform items do not need to be purchased from a specific retailer but can be purchased more widely, including from second hand sources.